Hire a Mizzou Comm PhD!

 Go-Eun Kim

-is a Ph.D. candidate in the Department of Communication.
-Her research is centered around political communication, including the effects of debate watching, political discussion, and partisan media.
+is a Ph.D. candidate in the Department of Communication, focusing her research on political and intergroup communication.
+Her research encompasses various areas, including the effects of debate watching, the role of partisan media in polarization, and intergroup discussion.

 Photo of Blessing Okafor